-We love to visit museums that are a bit unusual when travelling like the Spy Museum in Berlin or Body Worlds in Amsterdam.
-The quiet bizarre, morbid Siriraj Medical Museum is also called "Museum of Death".
-Even due to the overwhelming exposure of macabre and detaileded parts of this exhibition it's still fascinating and intersting.
-If you're not disgusted by looking at wounded body parts, deformed fetuses, viruses, organs effected by diseases or even the full conservation and taxidermy of an infamous and heinous rapist body belonging to one of the worst criminals in Thailands history - then this is a museum for you!
+We love to visit museums that are a bit unusual when traveling like the Spy Museum in Berlin or Body Worlds in Amsterdam.
+The quiet bizarre, morbid Siriraj Medical Museum is also called the "Museum of Death".
+Even due to the overwhelming exposure to macabre and detailed parts of this exhibition it's still fascinating and interesting.
+If you're not disgusted by looking at wounded body parts, deformed fetuses, viruses, organs affected by diseases or even the full conservation and taxidermy of an infamous and heinous rapist body belonging to one of the worst criminals in Thailand's history - then this is a museum for you!

 It's a 4/5 Sticks & Spoons Recommendation to visit!

-The concept with Boat Noodles or "guay diow rua" in Thai is to serve bite sized noodle dishes in tiny bowls.
-From the beginning they were served in that size due to be able to eat and travel the canals in traditional boats at the same time.
+The concept with Boat Noodles or "guay diow rua" in Thai is to serve bite-sized noodle dishes in tiny bowls.
+From the beginning, they were served in that size due to being able to eat and travel the canals in traditional boats at the same time.
 The vendors used to sell them on the water.
-Nowdays, many of the restaurants serve Boat Noodles in bigger portions but we were lucky to find one using the more traditional sizes.
+Nowadays, many restaurants serve Boat Noodles in bigger portions but we were lucky to find one using the more traditional sizes.

-The best thing with Boat Noodles is that they're cheap!
-Each taste costs from 10-25 baht and they are packed with flavour and taste.
+The best thing about Boat Noodles is that they're cheap!
+Each taste costs from 10-25 baht and they are packed with flavor and taste.
 So we obviously eat a lot of them!

 Boat Noodles in Bangkok is a 4/5 Sticks & Spoons Recommendation!